 - 1 cup coconut milk (you can use canned coconut milk or coconut milk in a carton.
 I've also used almond milk with great results)

 - 1 large apple, peeled, cored, and shredded

 - zest of one orange

-- Serve warm with berries and a splash of milk.
+Serve warm with a splash of milk, and berries, if desired.